 - Pros: The look of wood without the maintenance.
 No sanding or staining – ever.
 Mildew, slip, discoloration, and warp resistant.
 Environmentally friendly.
 25+ year warranty standard.

 - Cons: More expensive up front.
 Can be heavier than natural wood.
 Varying levels of slip and mildew resistance between brands.
 Lower grade composite can warp or discolour over time.

-- Price: Starting at $15 per Sqft installed.
+- Cost: Starting at $25 per Sqft installed.

 - Pros: Waterproof.
 Low maintenance.
 UV and mildew resistant.
 Available in a variety of patterns.
 Can be applied on roofs and over living space.
 10 year warranty standard.